 Are Still in Effect!

-On August 28, 2014 North Texas Municipal Water District (NTMWD) Board of Directors voted to initiate once a week lawn watering through October 2014.
-Effective September 1, 2014 Garland customers will be allowed to water their lawns with sprinklers or irrigation systems one day a week through October.
+On November 3, 2014 Garland City Council voted to extend once a week lawn watering with sprinklers through November.
 Resident's designated watering day is the same day as their garbage collection day.
-If you are unsure of your garbage collection schedule, please visit: www.GarlandEnvironmentalWaste.com.
+If you are a business and unsure of your garbage collection schedule, please visit: www.GarlandEnvironmentalWaste.com.
 Lawn watering with sprinklers is not allowed between the hours of 10 a.m. and 6 p.m.
 Watering foundations, new shrubs and trees with a hand-held hose, soaker hose or drip irrigation is allowed at any time.
 Variances:

 The Texas Commission on Environmental Quality requires that water providers maintain chlorine residuals to ensure water quality.
-Annually, chlorine residuals are depleted by increases in temperature during summer months.
-This summer maintaining chlorine residuals has been difficult due to drought-driven decreases in water consumption.
+Maintaining chlorine residuals has been difficult due to drought-driven decreases in water consumption.
 To maintain water quality, water suppliers perform flushing of hydrants to remove the water that has decreased chlorine residuals.
-Allowing once a week lawn watering in September and October will improve circulation and help maintain the required chlorine residuals.
+Allowing once a week lawn watering through November will improve circulation and help maintain the required chlorine residuals.
 Garland Water Utilities will continue to monitor water quality within its system and will perform hydrant flushing only when necessary.

 While water quality remains the top priority, water conservation and using water wisely is still critical to maintain current available water supplies until the drought eases.
 Garland City Council supports water conservation and encourages citizens to do their part by using water wisely.